The Vanishing Beast: Chapter Eight

 Henry negotiates with the House Anghau.

-Henry froze on the threshold to Lord Anghau’s office, staring at the massive hound that waited for him inside.
-As soon as he realized what he was doing, he tried backing quickly out but only succeeded in colliding with Lord Anghau’s chest instead.
-He dug his heels in when the looming sídhe began shepherding him back inside, but it was too late.
-Lord Anghau shut them both in with the beast, the door locking behind them with an ominous click.
-And just like that, Henry found himself trapped between the most powerful sídhe in Tamarley and a beast nearly as large as himself.
+Henry did, then froze on the threshold at the sight of the massive hound that waited for him inside.
+He tried to quickly back out, but he only succeeded in colliding with Lord Anghau’s chest.
+When the looming sídhe began shepherding him inside, he dug his heels in, but it was too late.
+Lord Anghau shut them both in with the beast, and the door locked behind them with an ominous click.
+Just like that, Henry found himself trapped between the most powerful sídhe in Tamarley and a hound nearly as large as himself.

-His only solace was that the beast slept, nestled at the hearth of a smoldering fireplace, but even that was taken away when Lord Anghau whistled.
-The creature woke, lifted its great, shaggy head to look at them, and a shudder passed through Henry.
+His only solace was that the hound slept, nestled at the hearth of a smoldering fireplace, but even that was taken away when Lord Anghau whistled for it.
+When the creature lifted its great, shaggy head to look at them, a shudder passed through Henry.
 He didn’t like the way it stared: too intelligent, too knowing.
-It was a long-limbed, shaggy thing, its fur the same silvery-white as its master’s hair and its eyes — partially hidden behind tufts of fur — the same shade of red.
+It was a long-limbed, shaggy thing, its fur the same silvery-white as its master’s hair and its eyes—partially hidden behind tufts of fur—the same shade of red.

-Lord Anghau must have felt Henry shudder, because he laughed.
+Lord Anghau still stood too close; he laughed, having felt Henry shudder.
 “Oh, that’s just Etta.
 She’d never hurt you, Mr. Bell,” he said, smooth and low and directly into Henry’s ear.

 This time, Henry knew he didn’t imagine the emphasis placed on you.
 Lord Anghau said it, unmistakably, like it was an honor bestowed on Henry and Henry alone.
-Before Henry could question this, Lord Anghau whistled again and the dog — Etta — jumped to her feet.
-She was even larger than she’d seemed laying down, her head level with Henry’s chest, and fear gripped Henry all over again.
+But before Henry could question this, Lord Anghau whistled again and the dog—Etta—jumped to her feet.
+Even larger than she’d seemed laying down, her head was level with Henry’s chest.

-He tried yanking his hand away when Etta moved to sniff it, but Lord Anghau caught it in his own and held it out to Etta in offering, palm up.
-Henry tensed, Lord Anghau’s heat at his back a constant reminder of his precarious position.
-He couldn’t tear his eyes away from Etta’s sharp canines, but Etta surprised him, licking his hand with a very long, very wet tongue.
-Henry wrinkled his nose but allowed himself to relax, even going so far as to tentatively scratch Etta’s head when Lord Anghau finally dropped his hand.
+Etta approached to sniff his hand; when Henry tried to yank it away, Lord Anghau caught it in his own and held it out to Etta, palm up, his heat at Henry’ back a constant reminder of Henry’s precarious position.
+He stared at Etta’s sharp canines with growing horror, but then Etta surprised him, licking his hand with a very long, very wet tongue.
+A nervous laugh escaped Henry before he could stop it.
+He wrinkled his nose, then forced allowed himself to relax, even going so far as to tentatively scratch Etta’s head when Lord Anghau finally released his hand.

-Her tail wagged with the force of a bludgeon, her whole body wriggling with excitement.
-Without quite meaning to, Henry asked, “Is this really one of the cú sídhe?”
+Her tail wagged with the force of a bludgeon, her body wriggling with excitement.
+Without thinking, Henry asked, “Is this really one of the cú sídhe?”

-“Why, Mr. Bell, it seems you know more about us than you let on.
+“Why, Mr. Bell, it seems you know more about us than you let on in your application.
 Few in this world know of the cú sídhe’s existence beyond common folklore, let alone that they work with the Uí Anghau.
 You must have dug very deep for that information.”

 Henry flushed.
 Fortunately, Lord Anghau didn’t sound upset, merely amused.
 “I read it somewhere,” Henry said, evasively.
 “I’m just surprised.
 I didn’t expect them to be so…”